PART ONE - PART TWO - PART THREE - PART FOUR

-With only sixty (official) slots in this ultimate collection, and with some essential material still needed to be covered, space was limited.
+With only sixty (official) slots in this ultimate collection, and with some essential material still needing to be covered, space was limited.
 The set's first disc was no longer Bugs-themed but rather an "all-star" compilation with such gems as Hare Trigger, My Favorite Duck, Bear Fear, Dog Gone South, and a restored Crowing Pains with its original title sequence.
 Disc two focused primarily on wartime material, collecting some noteworthy titles like Herr Meets Hare, Russian Rhapsody, and the rarely seen uncut version of The Ducktators.
-(Unfortunately, as approprate as it would be content-wise, Bugs Bunny Nips the Nips was still too much of a hot-button issue to be included on this collection.)
+(Unfortunately, as approprate as it would have been content-wise, Bugs Bunny Nips the Nips was still too much of a hot-button issue to be included on this collection.)
 Bosko and Buddy were spotlighted on the third disc in what the packaging called a "long-overdue Warner compilation" with the likes of Congo Jazz, The Booze Hangs High, Buddy's Beer Garden, and some very early Merrie Melodies.
 The Golden Collection series's absolute final disc contained nothing but celebrated one-shots including Horton Hatches the Egg, Chow Hound, The Hole Idea, Page Miss Glory, and even Norman Normal, marking the U.S. home video debut of a cartoon from the late 1960s Seven Arts period.

 With the Golden Collection series coming to an end, Warner Home Video next turned to some of the odds and ends left in the vault.
 A complete, vintage episode of The Road Runner Show would be included on the Saturday Morning Cartoons: 1960s Volume 2 two-disc set.

 The remaining space on the discs was taken up by off-the-shelf transfers of television specials and "bonus cartoons," almost none of which were given any sort of remastering.
-The two specials chosen, Bugs Bunny in King Arthur's Court and Daffy Duck's Easter Egg-Citement, were also the only two still unreleased on disc to consist entirely of new animation.
+The two specials chosen, Bugs Bunny in King Arthur's Court and Daffy Duck's Easter Egg-citement, were also the only two still unreleased on disc to consist entirely of new animation.
 The bonus shorts, meanwhile, were a mixed bag.
 A collection of Friz Freleng's black-and-white Captain and the Kids cartoons for MGM were featured, as was the occasional quasi-classic like Punch Trunk and Rabbit Rampage.
 The rest of the unremastered bonus selections were the likes of Sniffles Takes a Trip, The Fighting 69 1/2th, Confusions of a Nutzy Spy, I Like Mountain Music, How Do I Know It's Sunday?, Sleepy Time Possum, and Wild Wild World, among others--sure to please completists to an extent, but hardly must-have picks.
 As if the selection didn't already leave something to be desired, one particular choice, Norm McCabe's black and white fan favorite Hop and Go, used a foreign TV transfer that muted out all of the dialogue with intrusively overdubbed music cues taken from other cartoons.
 The once-celebrated and highly praised Looney Tunes Golden Collection ended with traces of desperation and lazy quality control.

 And like in the past, a two-disc Looney Tunes Spotlight Collection 6 was also released.
 Although ostensibly using the first and fourth discs from Golden Collection Volume Six, the set did a lot more swapping out and rearranging than its predecessors had, pulling a number of cartoons from the bigger collection's second and third discs--and even a couple from Golden Collection Volume Two for good measure!
 Looney Tunes Spotlight Collection 6 also marked a first for the series by including bonus cartoons, specifically some of the unremastered shorts from the larger set.